dlang-tour/core/public/content/en/basics/structs.md

     vec2.z = 0;

     // If a member function has no parameters,
-    // the calling braces () might be omitted assert(vec1.length == 10);
+    // the calling braces () may be omitted assert(vec1.length == 10);
     assert(vec2.length == 20);